Police Dogs and Horses

 I thank the hon.
 Lady very much for that intervention.
 She is absolutely right, and it perhaps was a missed opportunity that we did not address the matter at that opportune moment, but hopefully not too much time has been lost and we have the ability to correct that mistake today.

 I asked the Police Federation whether it had cases of assaults on police animals and details of whether convictions had been secured following those assaults, and some really troubling stories were passed on to me.
-In February 2013, police dog Euro was repeatedly punched around the head and kicked in what his handler described as a “violent and unpredicted” attack on the dog; Euro sustained bruising and cuts to his mouth and lip.
+In February 2013, police dog Euro was repeatedly punched around the head and kicked in what his handler described as a “violent and unpredicted” attack; Euro sustained bruising and cuts to his mouth and lip.
 In that instance, the offender was charged and found guilty of the offence of criminal damage to police property, but only received a community order and was ordered to pay court costs.
 Police dog Buzz, who I mentioned earlier, was attending a large public order incident and was kicked in the head, sustaining injuries to his tongue and the inside of his mouth.
 On that occasion, the offender was detained and charged under the Animal Welfare Act.

 Sam, a nine-year-old German Shepherd police dog, was asked to give chase to a driver who ran from a vehicle.
 The man climbed on top of another car and began kicking Sam’s head; when Sam managed to pull the offender from the roof of the car, the male then began to twist the police dog’s collar, restricting his airway until he was unconscious.
 The dog’s handler, PC Ian Head, had to draw his baton in order to get the male to let go of Sam’s collar.
 Fortunately, Sam slowly began to regain consciousness, and a short time later got back to work assisting with the arrest of the offender.
 The offender in question was later charged with failing to provide a specimen on suspicion of drink-driving, which was the more serious of the charges against him.
 Part of the problem that needs to be addressed, which is often the case in prosecuting assaults on police officers as well as on animals, is that the circumstances leading to the assault take precedence, with the most serious charges being pursued at the expense of lesser charges.
 Too often, animal welfare charges, and even police assault charges, have been sidelined.